raspberrypilearning/build-a-buggy/en/step_2.md

 --- /task ---

 --- task ---
-It's a good idea to wrap the ends of the motors in tape, to stop the soldered joints from breaking.
+Trim the tips of the wires to ensure they do not touch the metal casing of the motor.
+It's also a good idea to wrap the ends of the motors in tape, to stop the soldered joints from breaking.
 --- /task ---

 ### Connect the motors to the board